 - A humanistic decision making program managing home care and hospice services.

-- Two Palliative care physicians who are integral to our inpatient care and who provide invaluable teaching to our fellows during dedicated palliative care clinics.
+- One palliative care physician who is integral to our inpatient care and who provides invaluable teaching to our fellows during dedicated palliative care clinics.

-- Cutting-edge basic and translational research is ongoing.
+- Ongoing cutting-edge basic and translational research.
 The program is a national leader in industry and cooperative group trials (NRG, etc.).

 - Participation in a video-linked Molecular Tumor Board with other centers around the country where complex cases are reviewed and potential targeted therapies discussed.